astramieri/oci-ai-foundations/docs/classification.md

 Based on the four building blocks (true positive, true negative, false positive, false negative), we have three evaluation metrics:

-- **accuracy** is the fraction of correct predictions.
-It is the ratio of correct predictions to the total number of predictions
+- **accuracy** is the fraction of correct predictions (e.g. it is the ratio of correct predictions to the total number of predictions)

     *For class imbalanced data sets, accuracy alone is not sufficient as we have skewed class proportions.
 That means one or more classes in the data set may have significantly fewer examples compared to others.*